BETWEEN THERE AND THERE: THE THIRD PLACE OF BELONGING

 Five artistic projects crosslink the subject, complement each other, and chain into a narrative that is meticulously traced with the viewpoint of cultural anthropology on one hand, and is unfinished and somewhat entropic on the other.
 In creating intimate areas moving topoi, such as intimacy, language, belonging, identity, work, emotional burden, legal regulations, welfare, the exhibition transforms the gallery space into an imaginary space of displacement, hence configuring the third place of belonging.

-1 A first version of the exhibition was held in the Museum of Modern and Contemporary Art, Rijeka (January 27, 2017-March 19, 2017,).
-Artists: Tomislav Brajnović (HR), Danica Dakić (BIH), Larisa David (RO), h.arta group (RO), Silvia Hell (IT), Nicole Hewitt (HR), Ana Hušman (HR), Božena Končić Badurina (HR), Andreja Kulunčić (HR), Veda Popovici (RO), Sandra Sterle (HR).
+1 The first version of the exhibition was held in the Museum of Modern and Contemporary Art Rijeka, Croatia (27 January – 19 March 2017).
+Artists: Tomislav Brajnović (HR), Danica Dakić (BH), Larisa David (RO), h.arta group (RO), Silvia Hell (IT), Nicole Hewitt (HR), Ana Hušman (HR), Božena Končić Badurina (HR), Andreja Kulunčić (HR), Veda Popovici (RO), Sandra Sterle (HR).
 Exhibition design: Škart

 Curated by IPAK – Irena Bekić and Duga Mavrinac in collaboration with Dušica Dražić